5argon/NotchSolution/.Documentation/Simulation/NotchSimulator.md

 Accessible from `Window > General > Notch Simulator`.
 Additionally with Shortcuts API introduced in 2019.1, you could press `Alt/Option + N` to toggle it to confirm your design.
 It could be adjusted in the `Shortcuts...` preference menu.

-Works together with all `INotchSimulatorTarget` (`SafeAreaPadding` is one of them) in the current scene and prefab environment scene.
+Works together with all `INotchSimulatorTarget` (`SafePadding` is one of them) in the current scene and prefab environment scene.
 Normally `Screen.safeArea` does not return a useful value in editor.
 Notch Simulator can simulate a safe area in editor for you **even in prefab mode**.
 You can toggle it on and off to see your UI reacts immediately.

 Non-flipped orientation of landscape is assumed to be "landscape left" from natural portrait orientation.